-After designing user experiences for mobile applications for a couple years, I’ve learned to pay close attention to the details.
+After designing user experiences for mobile apps for a couple years, I’ve learned to pay close attention to the details.
 I’ve seen amazing apps, and way to many bad apps.
 I’ve compiled a list of “low hanging fruit” to enhance the UX on mobile apps.

 Each context requires slightly different design goals.